Viktoriazumba/Viktoriazumba/README.md

 - 👋 Hi, I’m Viktoria
 - 👀 I’m interested in Dancing💃, Learning🐀, reading📗, Poetry📃,Math📐  and Listening to music🎧
-- 🌱 I’m currently learning MS-SQL
+- 🌱 I’m currently learning MS-SQL and Python
 - 💞️ I’m looking to collaborate on SQL, databases, and data-driven projects!
 - 😄 Pronouns: she/her
 - ⚡ Fun fact:I actually became a Zumba instructor, so I can't make excuses to miss class!